Structure of Chevalley groups over rings via universal localization: Group schemes

 \section{Group schemes}

+\textit{Throughout the article the expression ``group scheme'' means ``flat affine group scheme of finite type''}.
 Let $K$ be a ring and $G$ an affine group scheme over $K$.
 Denote by $A=K[G]$ the affine algebra of~$G$.
 By definition of an affine scheme, an element $h\in G(R)$ can be identified with a ring homomorphism $h:A\to R$.
 We always perform this identification.
 Denote by $g\in G(A)$ the generic element of $G$, i.\,e. the identity map $A\to A$.
 An element $h\in G(R)$ induces a group homomorphism $G(h):G(A)\to G(R)$ by the rule $G(h)(a)=h\circ a$.
 Thus, the image of $g$ under $G(h)$ equals~$h$.
-In the sequel for a ring homomorphism $\ph:R\to R'$ we denote by the same symbol $\ph$ the induced homomorphism $G(\ph):G(R)\to G(R')$.
-This can not lead to a confusion as we always can distinguish between two different meanings of $\ph$ by the type of its argument.
+In the sequel, for a ring homomorphism $\ph:R\to R'$ we denote by the same symbol $\ph$ the induced homomorphism $G(\ph):G(R)\to G(R')$.
+This cannot lead to a confusion as we always can distinguish between two different meanings of $\ph$ by the type of its argument.
 With this convention we have $h(g)=h\circ\operatorname{id}_A=h$.